Visit Vancouver, WA Homepage

 Overview

 We are working to improve safety and comfort on 192nd Avenue from NE 18th Street to SE 1st Street.
-The new design will meet current standards and support growth in the area.
+This busy street moves thousands of people every day — whether they are going to work, school, local businesses or parks.
+The new road design will meet modern urban standards and prepare for growth in the surrounding area.

 Potential improvements

-The project team will evaluate options to improve 192nd Avenue and surrounding intersections.
+The project team is evaluating options to improve 192nd Avenue and surrounding intersections.
 Potential considerations include:

 • Repave and restripe the roadway